Costello1329/cpp-interns-2019/sem3/hw2_smart_pointers/readme.md

 + destructor
 + Operator *
 + Operator ->
-+ You also should delete the copy constructor and operator = that compile generates by default (see =delete topic)
++ You also should delete the copy constructor and operator = that compiler generates by default (see =delete topic)

 ##### SharedPtr.
 Implement:
 + Constructor from the raw pointer